openkaios/openkaios.github.io/source/_posts/en/nokia-8110-4g-edl-flash-tutorial.md

 Finally, click `Download` to start flashing.

-It is better not to move any device during the flashing process, the `Status` will return `Waiting for reset done.... ` and the progress bar does not move for a long time, you can unplug the data cable, key off the battery and then install it back on.
+It is better not to move any device during the flashing process, the `Status` will return `Waiting for reset done.... ` and the progress bar does not move for a long time, you can unplug the USB cable, take out the battery and then install it back on.

 If the progress bar is finished soon, please check `Status` to see if there is `Download Fail!` information, if there is, please check the driver and cable and interface.